 From the beginning of the course, the teaching is fully integrated, combining basic clinical science topics with clinical and patient management skills.
 The course is delivered in 13 modules.
 Competence in each must be demonstrated in order to progress.

-You will be taught in Birmingham Dental Hospital and School of Dentistry, which opened in April 2016, just a mile from the University’s main campus in Edgbaston.
-As the first integrated, stand-alone Dental Hospital and Dental School to be built in the UK for almost 40 years, the £50 million hospital provides world-class research facilities and a modern learning environment for more than 600 undergraduate and postgraduate students and trainees.
+You will be taught in Birmingham Dental Hospital and School of Dentistry, just a mile from the University’s main campus in Edgbaston.
+The £50 million hospital provides world-class research facilities and a modern learning environment for more than 600 undergraduate and postgraduate students and trainees.